 Did you know that the avocado is a fruit?
 Otherwise known as ‘alligator pear’, the avocado is grown on a tree and is loaded with nutrients that provide tremendous benefits to your body.
 The nutrients are only part of the experience of consuming avocados; shopping for them and preparing them to eat is another story.

 Those who don’t normally eat avocados find it difficult choosing the proper ripeness when shopping at the market.
 The look and feel I usually shop for have these characteristics: slight firmness and not too brown in color.
-As I shop for the perfect fruit, I always consider my technique when slicing open the fruit and how easily it comes apart.
+As I shop for the perfect fruit, I always consider my technique when slicing open the fruit to remove the seed with no mess.
 You don’t want it too firm because then you just don’t get the most enriching flavor.
 As well, the seed will not be easy to remove.

 To battle the challenge of preparing them for eating, it will all be worth the challenge knowing the incredible nutrients they contain; which include the following:

 - Vitamin K

 - Vitamin B6.